 Lifelong nature lover Richard J. Gordon decided many years ago to leave his entire estate to the Southeast Alaska Conservation Council and to the Nature Conservancy of Wisconsin.
 At the suggestion of his friends Lynn and R.T.
 Wallen, he decided not to wait to give his gift to SEACC.
 Facilitated by the Wallens, Rich’s house on the road to Mendenhall Glacier was sold in October 2015, with all proceeds donated to SEACC as an unrestricted gift.

-Rich is well known on the Juneau trails where he spent most of every day birding and contemplating nature.
+Rich is well known on the Juneau trails where he spent most of everyday birding and contemplating nature.
 Now in his 80s, he continues to average five miles a day on the trails near the Florida retirement community where he lives.

 Rich earned his B.S. degree in biology from the University of Wisconsin in 1964.
 During college summers, he traveled to Alaska to work on an archaeological excavation in the Aleutian Islands, along with fellow student naturalists R.T.
 “Skip” Wallen and Greg Streveler.
 All three ended up moving to Southeast Alaska after graduation.
 Rich worked for the Department of Fish and Game as a librarian until he was refused a position as a field biologist and left.
 Supporters believe his rejection was because of his conservation work on the side.
 This was in the late sixties and early seventies when it was unpopular in Alaska to be an environmentalist and some even received death threats.

 Rich turned his attention to his volunteer work, which has become legendary in the conservation community.
 He helped found the Alaska Wilderness Council in 1969 and its offshoot, SEACC.
 He was a key witness for the Sierra Club’s legal challenge to the largest-ever timber sale on Admiralty Island.
-He helped prepare the Naitonal Park Service’s recommendations to Congress for new national parks, preserves and monuments.
+He helped prepare the National Park Service’s recommendations to Congress for new national parks, preserves, and monuments.
 His contributions identifying lands to be protected under the D-2 lands legislation in the late 1970s cannot be overstated.
 He identified wildlife habitats for protection in the national Petroleum Reserve in Alaska.

 Ed worked for the U.S. Department of Fish and Wildlife in territorial days and upon statehood joined the newly formed Alaska Department of Fish and Game.
 There were only 13 employees statewide at the time.
-One of his early tasks as a fisheries biologist was to perform salmon population studies on the Taku River, which entailed being flown up to the headwaters of the river with a stock of wooden planks, a few hand tools, and a coleman fuel box full of food, then building a skiff to float down the river, hand-hauling a gillnet as he drifted to sample numbers and species.
+One of his early tasks as a fisheries biologist was to perform salmon population studies on the Taku River, which entailed being flown up to the headwaters of the river with a stock of wooden planks, a few hand tools, and a Coleman fuel box full of food, then building a skiff to float down the river, hand-hauling a gillnet as he drifted to sample numbers and species.
 Always an avid outdoorsman, he was the first man to summit Mount Hess in the Alaska Range, was a member of a Mt.
 McKinley climbing team in 1947 that hand-sewed their own tents from army surplus parachutes, and spearheaded construction of the three-mile John Muir trail up to Juneau’s Spaulding Meadows.

 He was a classic Alaskan who said little but did much.
-During his long life he inspired many, including friend and author Lynn Schooler, who said, “Ed was one of the Old Guard who manifested integrity without ever talking about it, but by what he did instead.
-If he said anything it was true, if something needed to be done, he did it, and he never cared much who got the credit. ”
+During his long life, he inspired many, including friend and author Lynn Schooler, who said, “Ed was one of the Old Guard who manifested integrity without ever talking about it, but by what he did instead.
+If he said anything it was true if something needed to be done, he did it, and he never cared much who got the credit. ”

 When Ed died in 2015 he and his wife Marge, who preceded him in death in 2001, left a $151,000 bequest to SEACC.
 The gift will be part of SEACC’s Tongass Ranger Fund to help SEACC continually watch over the Taku and special areas of the forest that produce the abundant runs of fish and robust wildlife populations that make Southeast Alaska unique in all the world.